DNA Fingerprinting and Its Uses

-- Forensics: As most TV watchers know, DNA fingerprinting can be accomplished with a very small quantity of DNA and is a sure-fire way to "finger" a culprit in a crime.
+Genetic fingerprinting can be used in criminal forensic investigations.
+A very small quantity of DNA is reliable enough in identifying individuals involved in a crime.
 Similarly, DNA fingerprinting can and does exonerate innocent people of crimes—sometimes even crimes committed years ago.
-DNA fingerprinting also can be easily used to identify a decomposing body.
+DNA fingerprinting can also be used to identify a decomposing body.

-- Medicine: DNA fingerprinting serves several uses in medicine.
+DNA fingerprinting serves several uses in medicine.
 One important instance is identifying good genetic matches for organ or marrow donation.
-Doctors also are beginning to use DNA fingerprinting as a tool for designing personalized medical treatments for cancer patients.
-Moreover, DNA fingerprinting has been used to ensure that a tissue sample has been correctly labeled with the right patient's name.
+Doctors are beginning to use DNA fingerprinting as a tool for designing personalized medical treatments for cancer patients.
+Moreover, the process has been used to ensure that a tissue sample has been correctly labeled with the patient's name.